 found the plant.
 You can select from 15 different habitats.

 Enter a plant name in this text field.
 You can enter a common name,

 scientific name, genus name or family plant name.
 Names can be mixed and, to some extent,

 misspelled.
-After entering a name you will see a Clear button and the name
+After entering a name the text field will show the name you entered

 The plant name search can be combined with other search